dixonw2/AboutMe/README.md

 # About Me

-This is a project for me to practice full stack development while building an application that is, effectively, a compilation of mini projects I've wanted to build for a while now!
+This is a project for me to practice full stack development while learning React and building an application that is, effectively, a compilation of mini projects I've wanted to build for a while now!

 ## Favorite Songs